Targeted Data Fusion for Region-Specific Survival Effects in the AMP HIV Prevention Trials: Technical Details of the CCOD estimator

-To establish the RAL related results of the CCOD estimator, we first present a number of lemmata in this section.
+To establish the RAL related results of the CCOD estimator in Theorem \ref{thm:RAL-ccod}, we first present some useful results and lemmata in this section.
 We assume that the corresponding nuisance functions converge to some general limits defined by $\Px_\infty$.
 We start by expressing the difference $\glbEst-\estimand$ as

-Next, in the following Lemma \ref{lm:L2-bound-ccod-est}, we establish an $L_2(\Px)$ norm distance (bound) between the estimated IF and the limiting IF in terms of discrepancies on the nuisance parameters, we consider some decompositions.
+Next, in the following Lemma \ref{lm:L2-bound-ccod-est}, we establish an $\ell_2(\Px)$ norm distance (bound) between the estimated IF and the limiting IF in terms of discrepancies on the nuisance parameters, we consider some decompositions.

 \begin{lemma} Under Condition \ref{cond:bound-pi-G-ccod}, there exists a universal constant $C=C(\eta)$ such that for each $m$, $n$, $t$, and $a$,

 where

 \end{lemma}